 D’Costa L, Koricheva K, Straw N & Simmonds M (2013) Oviposition patterns and larval damage by the invasive horse-chestnut leaf miner Cameraria ohridella on different species of Aesculus.
 Ecological Entomology 38, 456–462.

 Pocock M., Evans D, Straw N. & Polaszek A (2011) The horse chestnut leaf miner and its parasitoids.
 British Wildlife 22, 305-313.

 Straw N & Tilbury C (2006) Host plants of the horse-chestnut leaf-miner (Cameraria ohridella), and the rapid spread of the moth in the UK 2002-2005.
 Arboricultural Journal 29, 83–99.

 Straw N & Bellett-Travers M (2004) Impact and management of the horse chestnut leaf-miner, (Cameraria ohridella).
 Arboricultural Journal 28: 67–83.

 Funders and partners

-This work is funded by the Forestry Commission under the Programme Advice and Scientific Support for Tree Health
+This work is funded by the Forestry Commission under the Programme of Advice and Scientific Support for Tree Health.

 Forestry Commission policy